diagrams/diagrams-doc/README.markdown

 browser at `localhost:8000` to view it.
 It works well to leave this invocation of `Shake preview` running, and then start another process calling `Shake +RTS -NX -RTS buildh` repeatedly in a loop.
-The website will now be automatically be rebuilt any time any source files change.
+The website will now automatically be rebuilt any time any source files change.

 For example, on a four-core Ubuntu machine, assuming you already have